-When it comes to guitars there are full sized guitars and there are travel-friendly guitars, Big Baby Taylor finds itself somewhere in the middle of this spectrum.
-Acoustic Guitars by Taylor are really popular amongst both beginners and professional guitar players.
+When it comes to guitars there are full-sized and there are travel-friendly options.
+The Big Baby Taylor finds itself somewhere in the middle of this spectrum.
+Acoustic Guitars by Taylor are really popular amongst both beginners and professional players.

 The advantages this guitar provides are countless, but we’ll try to characterize the most important ones.
-Aside from being convenient for traveling this guitar provides you with a buzzing volume and bass response.
-The body uniqueness of the dreadnought translates into a guitar that is smaller than the standard dreadnought you may encounter on the many standard-sized guitars, but nonetheless, it still maintains the richness of projection that a traditional dreadnought provides.
+Aside from being convenient for traveling, it provides you with a buzzing volume and bass response.
+The body uniqueness of the dreadnought translates into a masterpiece that is smaller than the standard dreadnought you may encounter on the many standard-sized guitars, but nonetheless, it still maintains the richness of projection that a traditional dreadnought provides.

-Being a Taylor the construct gives the guitar a sense of polished looks and quality, and that is thanks to the top which is made from solid Sitka spruce, while the sides and back use laminated sapele.
+Being a Taylor, the construction gives it a sense of polished looks and quality, and that is thanks to the top which is made from solid Sitka spruce, while the sides and back use laminated sapele.
 The neck is made of solid sapele, and the fretboard is made of genuine African ebony.